widdowquinn/find_differential_primers/README.md

 └── with_primers.json
 ```

-The new configuration file can be used in the `primersearch` cross-hybridisation detection stage.

 ### 7. Test primers against input sequences for crosshybridisation with `primersearch`

-To identify which primers might be diagnostically useful for any of the classes/labels defined in the config file, we must test whether they potentially amplify the other genomes from the input set.
-We use the `EMBOSS` tool `primersearch` to check whether any of the designed primers (after screening against the `BLAST` database) also have potential to amplify any of the other input sequences.
+To identify which primers might be diagnostically useful for any of the classes/labels defined in the config file, we test how they potentially amplify the other genomes from the input set.
+We use the `EMBOSS` tool `primersearch` to do this.

-To do this we pass the appropriate `.json` config file, and specify a directory to hold `primersearch` output, as well provide the location of a new config file that will hold data about our crosshybridisation screen.
+Using the `pdp primersearch` subcommand, we pass the appropriate `.json` config file and specify a directory to hold `primersearch` output with `--outdir`, as well provide the path to write a new config file that will hold data about this crosshybridisation screen.

 ```bash
 pdp primersearch \